Physician Assistant (BPA)

 - More Information about Physician Assistant

 Physician assistants (PAs) are health professionals authorized by the state to practice medicine with the supervision of a licensed physician.
 Physician assistants exercise autonomy in medical decision making and provide a broad range of services.
 The role demands sound judgment, intellectual honesty, and the capacity to react to emergencies in a calm and reasonable manner.
 Courses in the didactic year of the Physician Assistant major build a strong foundation upon which the students develop and strengthen their knowledge base about normal physiologic and disease processes.
 This is reinforced by hands-on skill training in the laboratory environment.
-The clinical year solidifies the didactic year preparation by providing the students with a variety of clinical settings ranging from primary care to surgical and medical specialties in rural and urban areas.
-The program prepares graduates to become competent practitioners who can perform the following diagnostic and therapeutic services: EVALUATION - elicit a detailed and accurate history; perform an appropriate physical examination; order, perform, and interpret appropriate diagnostic studies; delineate problems; develop management plans; and record and present data.
-MONITORING - implement patient management plans, record progress notes, and participate in the provision of the community of care.
-THERAPEUTICS - perform therapeutic procedures and manage or assist in the management of medical and surgical conditions, which may include assisting surgeons during operations and performing evaluation and therapeutic procedures in response to life-threatening situations.
-PATIENT EDUCATION - counsel patients regarding issues of health care management, to include compliance with prescribed therapeutic regimens, normal growth and development, family planning, and emotional problems of daily living.
-REFERRAL - facilitate the referral of patients to other health care providers or agencies as appropriate.
-In order to practice, physician assistants must graduate from an accredited physician assistant program, pass the National Certifying Examination (PANCE), and obtain state authorization to practice through state licensure, registration, or certification.
-Upon successful completion of the PA Program, graduates will be eligible to sit for the Physician Assistant National Certification Exam (PANCE).
-For further information on the PA certification, explore the resources at the National Commission on Certification of Physician Assistants (NCCPA), 12000 Findley Road, Suite 100, Johns Creek, GA, 30097, http//www.nccpa.net, firstname.lastname@example.org, phone: 678-417-8100, fax: 678-417-8135
+The clinical year solidifies the didactic year preparation by providing the students with a variety of clinical settings ranging from primary care to surgical and medical specialties.
+The program prepares graduates to become competent and caring practitioners who can perform diagnostic and therapeutic services.
+In order to practice, physician assistants must graduate from an accredited physician assistant program, pass the National Certifying Examination (PANCE), and obtain state authorization to practice through state licensure, registration, or certification process.
+Upon successful completion of our ARC-PA accredited PA Program, graduates will be eligible to sit for the Physician Assistant National Certification Exam (PANCE).
+For further information on the PA certification, explore the resources at the National Commission on Certification of Physician Assistants (NCCPA).

 Recommended High School Subjects

-High school students should focus their academic course work on written and oral communication, upper level mathematics, biology, chemistry, physics courses with labs, and should excel in these areas.
+High school students should focus their academic course work on written and oral communication, upper level mathematics, biology, chemistry, and physics courses with labs.

 Special Admissions Requirements

-Transfer students who want to be considered for the first selection in February must submit their applications and official transcripts (including spring courses, if applicable) to the Penn College Admissions Office by January 15 prior to the fall semester in which they seek admission into the major.
+Transfer students who want to be considered for the first selection in February must submit their applications and official transcripts to the Penn College Admissions Office by January 10 prior to the fall semester in which they seek admission into the major.
 To be considered for the second selection in June, transfer students must submit transcripts by June 10 prior to the fall semester in which they seek admissions into the major.

-To view detailed information on acceptance criteria, testing requirements, performance expectations, and the admissions ranking system, consult the Physician Assistant Selective Admissions sheet.
+To view acceptance criteria, testing requirements, performance expectations, and the admissions ranking system, consult the Physician Assistant selective admissions information.

 Special Equipment Needs

 Students accepted into the Physician Assistant major are required to have a laptop and will incur expenses for medical instruments, uniforms, malpractice insurance, clearances and certifications, etc. See the complete list on the Health Sciences website.

-All course remediation must be completed in the pre-PA curriculum.
+All developmental course remediation must be completed during the pre-PA curriculum.

-This major is subject to the transfer standards established by the College (see http://www.pct.edu/catalog/TransferringCredits.htm ).
+This major is subject to the transfer standards established by the College.
 Exceptions must be approved by the school dean.
 NOTE: Equivalent pre-PA major course work (courses listed in the first through fourth semesters below) from another institution may be transferred to Penn College; however, all courses in the major must be taken at Penn College in the sequence that begins with the fifth semester of the curriculum.

 |FYE101||First Year Experience||1|